 I am often asked why we should worry about planning for long-term care.
 It is a good question.
 I think before we can talk about why we should talk about what.

 We hear that phrase all over the place.
 What does it actually mean?
 Long-term care happens in that phase of life when a person can no longer manage their day-to-day activities without someone else’s assistance.
 That “helper” is often referred to as a caregiver.

-The caregiver’s services might take place in the home, or it might take place in a nursing facility.
-It might require the assistance of family members, or a recipient could need outside help from a private agency or a friend who is acting as a caregiver.
-It is called “long term” because the idea is that once a person starts needing this kind of care, that person will not stop needing it.
+The caregiver’s services might take place in the home.
+It might take place in a nursing facility.
+It might require the assistance of family members.
+A recipient could need outside help from a private agency or a friend acting as a caregiver.
+It is called “long-term care” because once a person starts needing this kind of care, they do not stop needing it.

 For most of us, we simply are not trained or experienced enough to take on the responsibilities of caring for an elderly loved one might entail.
-Certain medical conditions are also dangerous to care for at home – dangerous for the caretaker and for the one who requires care.
-Many nursing facilities are set up to provide a safe environment for the loved one to receive proper care and support.
+Certain medical conditions are also dangerous to care for at home.
+Dangerous for the caretaker and for the one who requires care.
+Many nursing facilities provide a safe environment for the loved one to receive proper care and support.

-Having the conversation about how best to protect your assets from long term care expenses sooner rather than later creates an environment where we have many more options for the kinds of plans we can create.
-We have flexibility, and can usually protect more assets from the potential costs.
+Having the conversation about how best to protect your assets from long-term care expenses sooner rather than later creates an environment where we have many more options for the kinds of plans we can create.
+We have flexibility.
+We can usually protect more assets from the potential costs.

 Candace Augustine, Esq